-When making a decision on all listed building consent applications, or any decision on a planning application for development that affects a listed building or its setting, a local planning authority must have special regard to the desirability of preserving the building or its setting, or any features of special architectural or historic interest which it possesses.
+6.11.4 When making a decision on all listed building consent applications, or any decision on a planning application for development that affects a listed building or its setting, a local planning authority must have special regard to the desirability of preserving the building or its setting, or any features of special architectural or historic interest which it possesses.
 Preservation in this context means not harming the interest in the building, as opposed to keeping it utterly unchanged.

-This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
+6.11.5 This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
 1), applies to all decisions concerning listed buildings.

-The recommended policies relating to Heritage Assets are DD P3 vii and x.
+6.11.6 The recommended policies relating to Heritage Assets and non-designated Heritage Assets are DD P2a viii and x.